 It’s a bit too far for a day trip, but nothing beats that autumn mountain air in Lake Arrowhead.

 RELATED: Fall Day Trips from Los Angeles—Weekend Getaways

 Fall is the best (and coolest) time to catch a chukker at the polo fields.
 Photo by Meghan Rose

 15. Pinkies up, it’s (still) polo time

 Polo matches take place at Will Rogers Park through October, so bring a picnic, blanket—and hiking shoes for a hike that includes ocean views.

 16. See what’s in bloom

-The Huntington, Descanso Gardens, The Arboretum & South Coast Botanic Gardens all have fabulous fall activities and you can see what’s blooming—something is always in bloom!
+Botanic gardens in LA like the Huntington, and Descanso Gardens all have fabulous fall activities and you can see what’s blooming—something is always in bloom!
 This is LA.
 (Can’t you just hear Sheryl Crow singing that?)